 Two further Tintin titles followed in 2014 and 2015.
 The Merk o the Pharaoh features the dottelt Egyptologist, Professor Cameron Cartouche.
 The Partan wi the Gowden Taes includes the first appearance of Captain Haddie, spouting Scots expletives such as Scabbit scoondrels! …Glaikit gomerals!… Soor-faced plooms!

-Tintin i the Snaws o Tibet — in which Tintin meets the Ugsome Snawman, and Captain Haddie has new catchphrases, Plunkin Thunnerplumps! and Muckle Michtie Marmaids! — is the fourth Tintin title in Scots.
+Tintin i the Snaws o Tibet — in which Tintin meets the Ugsome Snawman, and Captain Haddie has new catchphrases, Plunkin Thunnerplumps! and Muckle Michtie Marmaids! — was published in 2017 and is the fourth Tintin title in Scots.

 For further details of all these titles, including notes on the Scots character and place names, and a glossary of Scots words and phrases used in the series, please see the Tintin in Scots website.